Let’s debunk this myth once and for all.

 Your physician wants to help you, they may just not have the time available to them right now to put hours and hours into research.

-Make it easier on them by providing them with information that they understand (studies) and work with them.
+Make it easier on them by providing them with information that they understand (studies).

-Try to avoid having arguments or heated discussion as this won't help your situation at all (if you don't trust me just read some of the comments on my blog posts).
+Try to avoid having arguments or heated discussions as this won’t help your situation at all and may make your doctor dig their heels in.

 More Advanced Steps